Ganesh2609/PoliticalSA/README.md

-# Multiclass Political Sentiment Analysis of Tamil X (Twitter) Comments
+# Multiclass Political Sentiment Analysis of Tamil X Comments Using Transformer-Based Hybrid Classification

-## Overview
+## Abstract
-This project focuses on analyzing Tamil political tweets using a hybrid approach that combines transformer-based representations with machine learning classifiers.
-The goal is to classify Tamil political sentiments into multiple categories, addressing linguistic challenges like Tamil's agglutinative structure, code-mixing, slang, and sarcasm.
+Social media platforms have changed the entire sphere of political discourse with innumerable evaluations of public sentiments towards governance, policies, elections, and political leaders.
+This paper attempts Political Multiclass Sentiment Analysis on comments from Tamil X (Twitter) addressing issues including Tamil morphological richness, Agglutinative structure, code-mixing, slang, and sarcasm.
+In light of the limited annotated datasets available for Tamil political sentiment analysis, we developed a hybrid approach by combining IndicBERT (a transformer based model) and Random Forest Classifier.
+Our model is further enhanced by advanced preprocessing of structured Tamil political tweets.
+Our model achieved a macro F1 score of 0.2759 and ranked 14th  in the NAACL competitive benchmark.
+The pipeline was further improved after the deadline, leading to an improved F1 score of 0.3122.

 ## Key Features
 - **Transformer-Based Model**: Utilizes IndicBERT for robust Tamil text representation.